agata-tafelska/atchat_android/README.md

 # ATChat Android
 Simple chat application designed to communicate between users by sending text messages.
-Implemented using gRPC framework for Android devices.
+This application, implemented using gRPC framework, is another type of client for ATChat gRPC server.
+Project where server and desktop client are implemented can be found [here](https://github.com/agata-tafelska/chat-grpc)..

 ## Motivation
 Project is my first Android application created for getting to know the features of Android framework and practicing Java coding skills as well.

-## Overview
-AtChat Android application is another type of client for ATChat grpc server.
-Project where server and desktop client are implemented can be found [here](https://github.com/agata-tafelska/chat-grpc).

 ## Requirements
 * Android >= 5.0 (API level 21)